-This information is easily accessible in the internet (even when industry-specific characteristics are taken into account).
+This information is easily accessible on the internet (even when industry-specific characteristics are taken into account).

 Evaluation of the adaptation efforts for a successful expansion in an EU member state

-Any internationalisation endeavour automatically induces substantial investment expenses, otherwise the expansion has little chance to succeed.
-At the outset of an internationalisation strategy one should focus on one foreign country, in order to realise a sustainable and steady growth.
-A lot of time intensive and costly issues have to be considered, such as the translation of the web shop, legal reviews and possible adjustments of one’s terms and conditions.
-Furthermore a new, country-specific marketing strategy has to be developed, additional services, such as client services and shipping have to be established.
+Any internationalization endeavor automatically induces substantial investment expenses, otherwise, the expansion has little chance to succeed.
+At the outset of an internationalization strategy, one should focus on one foreign country, in order to realize sustainable and steady growth.
+A lot of time-intensive and costly issues have to be considered, such as the translation of the webshop, legal reviews, and possible adjustments of one’s terms and conditions.
+Furthermore, a new, country-specific marketing strategy has to be developed, additional services, such as client services and shipping have to be established.
 Possibly you might also need another IT system including ERP and CRM.

 Selecting the appropriate product assortment (regional diversification)